vollawetscher/web_crawler/README.md

 1. Enter the target URL in the main input field
 2. Click **"🔍 Inspect"** to analyze the page
 3. Review the extracted content in organized sections
-4. Select desired content types using checkboxes
+4. Select desired content types and link categories using checkboxes
 5. Choose your preferred export format
 6. Click **"📥 Download"** to save your data